LUX* South Ari Atoll

 - How does the South Ari whale-shark routing work from Dhidhoofinolhu specifically?

 - The South Ari channel cluster's whale-shark corridor runs along the southern reef edge of Alif Dhaal with year-round encounters.
 From Dhidhoofinolhu at the southern end of the atoll, the daily expedition routing operates at direct adjacency, which delivers materially shorter tender distance than the northern Alif Dhaal cluster (Lily Beach, Centara Grand Island, Conrad Rangali).
-For divers building the trip around the encounter at the chain-luxury polish tier, LUX*'s position runs one of the country's shortest commute-to-experience arithmetics.
+For divers building the trip around the encounter at the chain-luxury polish tier, LUX*'s position runs one of the country's shortest commutes to the experience.

 - How does LUX* South Ari compare to Conrad Rangali at the same atoll?